parsingphase/technical-hitch/README.md

 2. Copy config/parameters.yml.dist to config/parameters.yml and edit
 3. Run `ant deploy-current-dev`

 You'll need ant and composer installed to use this code.
-For other deploymen tasks, run `ant -p`.
+For other deployment tasks, run `ant -p`.
 The best way to work out what functionality is available is probably just to install the code and experiment.
 You'll need to give the first user you create ROLE_SUPER_ADMIN (see your local symfony expert for advice).